protontypes/open-sustainable-technology/README.md

 - [OpenDataBio](https://gitlab.com/opendatabio/opendatabio) - A system for storing and retrieving biological data - floristics, ecology and monitoring.
 - [traits](https://github.com/ropensci/traits) - R package for accessing species trait data from multiple databases.
 - [GFBio Data Submission and Brokerage System](https://github.com/gfbio/gfbio-data-submission) - Provides the central entry point for the submission services provided by GFBio e.V. for the long-term data archival and publication of biodiversity, ecology and environmental science data.
+- [Open Tree of Life](https://github.com/OpenTreeOfLife/opentree) - Constructs a comprehensive, dynamic and digitally-available tree of life by synthesizing published phylogenetic trees along with taxonomic data.

 ### Biodiversity Data Cleaning and Standardization
 - [BIRDS](https://github.com/GreenswayAB/BIRDS) - This set of tools has been developed for systematizing biodiversity data review in order to evaluate whether a set of species observation are fit-for-use and help take decisions upon its use on further analysis.